Nicholasdputra/Debugged/README.md

 # 💻 My Contributions

-For this project, I took about 30-40 hours and I was the only programmer so I coded everything, you can see my scripts down below!
+For this project, I took about 30-40 hours and I was the only programmer so I coded every script which you can see down below this!

 ---